|Carnivorous Plants Web Site|

 Carnivorous Plants / Insectivorous Plants in the Wilderness Online Carnivorous Plants Photography Book.- Exploring Their Natural Habitats

 Updated : 2007-11-03 Carnivorous Plants at a Glance

 The idea that some plants are carnivorous may sound strange.
-Plants are eaten by herbivores and herbivores in turn are eaten by carnivores - a hierarchy of the food chain.
+Plants are eaten by herbivores and herbivores, in turn, are eaten by carnivores - a hierarchy of the food chain.
 History shows that there was some resistance on the part of early botanists to accept the notion that some plants had indeed evolved to catch and digest animals for their nutritional needs.
 There are places in the world where the soil is poor and plants cannot obtain enough nutrients through the root to sustain their growth.
 This environmental stress has given rise to a habit quite eccentric in the plant kingdom of our planet.
 It is in such mineral-poor environments that the plants that have adopted carnivory can be found.
-There are some 600 species of carnivorous plants recognized today, representing 12 families of angiosperm classification.
+There are some 760 species of carnivorous plants recognized today, representing 12 families of angiosperm classification.

 The family Bromeliaceae contains some 50 genera.
 Three species, two in Brocchinia and one in Catopsis, have recently been recognized as carnivorous (Brocchinia reducta, Brocchinia hectioides and Catopsis berteroniana) It is quite conceivable that the list of carnivorous bromeliads will get longer.